Festivals-App/festivals-website/README.md

 The key requirements for the website are: fast, easy to update, open source, accessible([*](https://github.com/Festivals-App/festivals-website/issues/1)) and secure.

+The `server` directory manages API routes and middleware for the sidecar app and the `operation` folder documents deployment and environment.
+GitHub Actions are in `.github`, and `.vscode` provides recommended settings.

 ### Requirements

 - [Golang](https://go.dev/) Version 1.24.1+